ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/serverless.md

 ## Reading "Saving data to Supabase and getting it back again"

 The article

-[Saving data to Supabase and getting it back again](https://www.netlify.com/blog/2021/06/28/saving-data-to-supabase-and-getting-it-back-again/) at Netlify Blog June 28, 2021
+[Saving data to Supabase and getting it back again](https://www.netlify.com/blog/2021/06/28/saving-data-to-supabase-and-getting-it-back-again/) by Phil Hawksworth at Netlify Blog June 28, 2021

 shows how to use Netlify erverless functions to save content and also to retrieve it using the Supabase database.